caretdev/iris-light/README.md

 ## 🛠️ How It Works

-IRIS Light uses the official InterSystems IRIS image as the base and applies a reduction script that:
+IRIS Image Reducer uses the official InterSystems IRIS image as the base and applies a reduction script that:

 1. Identifies removable components (web, interoperability, DeepSee, others).
 2. Deletes binaries, libraries, classes, and system modules not required for SQL.